 "Not yet.
 If they haven't narrowed it down by now, they must not know where to start.
 That's encouraging," Scott said satisfactorily.

-"Maybe they're just well hidden," Harry said pessimistically.
+"Maybe they're just good at hiding," Harry said pessimistically.

-"It would be an unusual display of subtlety."
+"It would be an uncharacteristic display of subtlety."
 Scott's eyes tracked a small yellow car as it drove past.
 "Besides, they can't know where we're looking out of."